WHAT DO YOU WANT IN LIFE? By

 Next, visualize your ideal job or career.
 Where are you working?
 What are you doing?
 With whom are you working?
 What kind of clients or customers do you have?
 What is your compensation like?
 Is it your own business?

-Then, focus on your free time, your recreation time.
+focus on your free time, your recreation time.
 What are you doing with your family and friends in the free time you've created for yourself?
 What hobbies are you pursuing?
 What kinds of vacations do you take?
 What do you do for fun?

 Next, what is your ideal vision of your body and your physical health?
 Are you free of all disease?
 How long do you live to?
 Are you open, relaxed, in an ecstatic state of bliss all day long?
-Are you full of vitality?
-Are you flexible as well as strong?
-Do you exercise, eat good food, and drink lots of water?
+Are you full of

 Then move on to your ideal vision of your relationships with your family and friends.
 What is your relationship with your family like?
 Who are your friends?
 What is the quality of your relationships with your friends?
 What do those friendships feel like?
 Are they loving, supportive, empowering?
 What kinds of things do you do together?